SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Building-Your-First-Bot-Powered-ACE.md

 ---
-title: Building your first Bot Powered Adaptive Card Extension
+title: Building your first Bot Powered Adaptive Card Extension with .NET
 description: Learn how to build your first Bot Powered Adaptive Card Extension using the Bot Framework for Microsoft .NET. ms.date: 10/30/2024 ms.localizationpriority: high
 ---
-# Building your first Bot Powered Adaptive Card Extension
+# Building your first Bot Powered Adaptive Card Extension with .NET

-Bot Powered Adaptive Card Extensions (ACEs) for Microsoft Viva Connections enables extending the Microsoft Viva Connections Dashboard using the Bot development model.
+Bot Powered Adaptive Card Extensions (ACEs) for Microsoft Viva Connections enable extending the Microsoft Viva Connections Dashboard using the Bot development model.

 From a development point of view, a Bot Powered ACE behaves like a regular client-side ACE built with SharePoint Framework (SPFx).
 As such, you can render Card Views, Quick Views, you can provide properties configurable via a Property Pane, and you can implement specific behaviors to handle actions in the user interface of the ACE.
 You can learn more about the basics of client-side Adaptive Card Extensions for Microsoft Viva Connections by reading the tutorial ["Build your first SharePoint Adaptive Card Extension."](../get-started/build-first-sharepoint-adaptive-card-extension.md)